 - Therapressure Protocol (Wilbarger Brushing Protocol)

 - Handwriting Without Tears

 - SOS (Sequential Oral Sensory) for feeding dysfunction

 Turnstone’s speech language pathologists (SLPs) focus on expressive and receptive communication, cognition, memory, and judgment issues, as well as articulation, fluency, voice disorders, oral motor strength, and swallowing.
 Through evidenced-based practice, each SLP has been trained to utilize a variety of evaluation and treatment methods to help each child achieve his or her maximum communication potential.
 A fully-equipped Augmentative Alternative Communication (AAC) Lab allows for evaluation and treatment using various adaptive communication devices.

 Speech Camp is a program that extends speech therapy over the summer in a six-week-long fun camp atmosphere.
-For more information, contact Chanda Lichtsinn at (260) 483-2100 or firstname.lastname@example.org.
+To register, or for more information, contact Megan Russ, MS, CCC-SLP at (260) 483-2100 x 265 or firstname.lastname@example.org.

 - Groups meet two days per week from 9:00-11:00 am or 1:00-3:00 pm

 - All groups are led by certified speech language pathologists and supported by undergraduate speech clinicians from area universities

 - Children must have a current IEP or plan of care from an outpatient facility

 - Six weeks of theme-based camp includes group speech therapy, one-on-one interaction to address specific speech therapy goals, peer play, circle time, craft, and snack time, with all activities focused on speech and language